10 Dec South Carolina’s Freshwater Coast Trails

-Known for the region’s historic importance through the Civil and Revolutionary wars, the five counties that make up the Old 96 District are home to tons of trails and secret stashes of freshwater.
+Now is the time to explore South Carolina’s Freshwater Coast’s best trails.
+The 5 counties that make up the Old 96 District are home to tons of trails and secret stashes of freshwater.
 The Old 96 District is rich with activities for nature lovers and adventure-seeking explorers.

 The John De La Howe School is a landmark that indicates the start of the De La Howe Interpretive Trail.
-The 96 National Historic Site guides adventure seekers to the Star Fort.
-Ed’s trail, named for a valued volunteer of the outdoor education center, leads to the National Wild Turkey Federation.
-Along the way, many of the trails have historical treasures with nuggets of information for hikers and bikers to learn about as they stop to rest.
-If stopping and resting for the night or the whole weekend sound like a good plan, be sure to check out the 15 campgrounds.
+The Ninety Six National Historic Site guides adventure seekers and history lovers to the Star Fort.
+This site is home to the first Southern land battle in the revolutionary way.
+Along the way, many of the South Carolina Freshwater trails have historical treasures with nuggets of information.
+Hikers and bikers will learn alot about the history of this region.
+Stop and rest for the night or the whole weekend.
+Be sure to check out the many campgrounds.

-Lake Russell in Abbeville and Lake Thurmond in McCormick County.
-Lake Russell is home to Calhoun Falls State Park and Lake Thurmond, one of the largest bodies of water in the South and the largest body of water east of the Mississippi River, is home to Hickory Knob Resort State Park.
-Natural foliage in the area cover the paths and trails that wind near and around Strom Thurmond Lake, Baker Creek, Lake Russell and Lake Greenwood just to name a few within the six state parks in the area.
+Lake Russell in Abbeville and Lake Thurmond in McCormick County make up a large part of South Carolina’s Freshwater Coast.
+Lake Russell is home to Calhoun Falls State Park and Lake Thurmond, one of the largest bodies of water in the South.
+This lake is also known as the largest body of water east of the Mississippi River.
+The lake is home to Hickory Knob State Resort Park and natural foliage in the area cover the paths and trails that wind near and around Strom Thurmond Lake and Baker Creek and Lake Russell and Lake Greenwood just to name a few within the six state parks in the South Carolina Freshwater Coast area.

-While enjoying the natural surroundings, don’t forget to invite your furry friends.
-Pets are allowed on most any trail; a leash is highly encouraged.
-Just about anyone can take advantage of this historically relevant and naturally beautiful expanse of wild open spaces.
-Let your imagination and freedom take flight by visiting the Old 96 District of South Carolina, only a short drive from the saltwater coast, the mountains and the city, too.
+Pets are allowed on most any trail although a leash is highly encouraged.
+Let your imagination and freedom take flight by visiting the Old 96 District of South Carolina and the Freshwater Coast.
+It is just a short drive from the saltwater coast, the mountains and the city, too.

-Be sure to check out the brand spanking new Hiking and Biking Brochure from the Old 96 District Tourism office.
+Be sure to check out the Hiking and Biking Brochure.